 Undaunted, the Italian government responded with yet another GMO ban in 2013, now claiming the right to do so because of the precautionary principle and emergency food safety concerns related to GMOs.
 The Italians submitted documents purporting to show new scientific evidence of health concerns about genetically engineered maize.
 These were dismissed by EFSA experts within just two months as being without scientific validity, but the Italian ban nonetheless remained.

 Seeing that the Italian government had failed to produce any real scientific evidence against GMOs, Fidenato and his farmer allies were determined not to back down.
-They pressed their case all the way up to the European Court of Justice (ECJ)[vii].
+They pressed their case all the way up to the ECJ.
 And on Sept.
 13, 2017, much to everyone’s surprise, they won.

 The ECJ’s judgment was significant, because it determined that member states like Italy could not impose bans in flagrant violation of due process.
 Nor could they invoke the precautionary principle to reject the advice of the EU’s own scientific experts at the European Food Safety Authority and thereby ban GMOs based on what the court caustically called a “purely hypothetical approach to the risk based on mere assumptions which have not yet been scientifically verified.”